 Supervoltage or proton beam irradiation of the pituitary gland can be used to destroy a tumor.
 Large tumors and those that have extended beyond the bony structure at the base of the brain where the pituitary is located (sella turcica) may be impossible to remove with surgery alone.
 If so, doctors use supervoltage irradiation after surgery to kill the remaining tumor cells.

 Irradiation of the pituitary gland tends to cause a slow loss of any remaining normal pituitary function.
 The loss may be partial or complete.
 Therefore, the function of the target glands is generally evaluated every 3 to 6 months for the first year and yearly thereafter for at least 10 years after treatment.

-Tumors that produce prolactin can be treated with drugs that act like dopamine, such as bromocriptine or cabergoline.
-These drugs shrink the tumor while also lowering prolactin levels.
+Tumors that produce prolactin Prolactinoma Prolactinomas are noncancerous tumors made up from special cells (lactotrophs) in the pituitary gland.
+The most common symptom of a prolactinoma is galactorrhea, which is the production of breast... read more can be treated with medications that act like dopamine, such as bromocriptine or cabergoline.
+These medications shrink the tumor while also lowering prolactin levels.

 Treatment also focuses on replacing the deficient hormones, usually not by replacing pituitary hormones, but rather, by replacing their target hormones.
 For example, people deficient in thyroid-stimulating hormone are given thyroid hormone.
 Those deficient in ACTH are given adrenocortical hormones such as hydrocortisone.
 Those deficient in luteinizing hormone and follicle-stimulating hormone are given estrogen, progesterone, or testosterone.
 Some may be treated with these hormones to induce fertility.

 Growth hormone is the only pituitary hormone that is replaced.
 Growth hormone treatment must be given by injection.
 When given to children who have growth hormone deficiency before the growth plates in their bones close, replacement growth hormone prevents them from being exceptionally short.
 In adults with growth hormone deficiency, treatment with growth hormone improves body composition, increases bone density, and improves quality of life.